kazuhiro4949/EditDistance/README.md

 In our context, Wu's Algorithm seems to be the best algorithm.
 It has better performance than the others when your app has many items and adds (or deletes) a few items. (e.g. autopager, access history and notification)

 # Pros and Cons
 Calculation in this library is not always reasonable to update UI.
-I recommend that your app calculates edit distance in background and update UI in main thread.
+I recommend that your app calculates edit distance in sub thread and update UI in main thread.

 # Feature
 - [x] You don't need to calculate diff manually.